NORKA

 Among the significant contributions made by Dr. Schnell, or under his direction, are the following:

-• Discovery of biological ice nuclei, first used in snowmaking, food preservation, and preserving human organs for transplant.
+• Discovery of biological ice nuclei, first used in snowmaking, preservation of food, and human organ transplants.

-• Established the degree of pollution of Canada’s north, and that Arctic Haze was air pollution from Eastern Europe and Russia.
+• Established the degree of pollution in Canada’s north and that Arctic Haze was air pollution from Eastern Europe and Russia.

-Dr. Russell Schnell is currently (2014) the deputy director of the Global Monitoring Division of the National Oceanic and Atmospheric Administration (NOAA).
-Based in Boulder, Colorado, he oversees operations of atmospheric observatories located in Barrow, Alaska; Trinidad Head, California; Mauna Loa, Hawaii; American Samoa; and South Pole, Antarctica.
-His current arctic activities are mainly associated with the Baseline Observatory in Barrow, Alaska, including overall responsibility for the station and scientific interest in boundary layer ozone depletion.
+Dr. Russell Schnell was the deputy director of the Global Monitoring Division of the National Oceanic and Atmospheric Administration (NOAA).
+Based in Boulder, Colorado, he oversaw operations of atmospheric observatories located in Barrow, Alaska; Trinidad Head, California; Mauna Loa, Hawaii; American Samoa; and South Pole, Antarctica.
+His arctic activities were mainly associated with the Baseline Observatory in Barrow, Alaska, including overall responsibility for the station and scientific interest in boundary layer ozone depletion.

-Dr. Schnell was a contributing member of the Intergovernmental Panel on Climate Change (IPCC) that was a co-recipient of the Nobel Peace Prize in 2007 along with former U.S. Vice-President Al Gore.
+Dr. Schnell was a contributing member of the Intergovernmental Panel on Climate Change (IPCC) and a co-recipient of the Nobel Peace Prize in 2007, along with former U.S. Vice President Al Gore.
+In an oral interview on August 9, 2022, he discussed his involvement with the IPCC.
+(Note: Click the fourth audio link or select the fourth transcript dated 8-09-2022.

 Sources